-There are 613 laws and commandments and I have not found a single one about having sex before marriage, but there is one for prostitution.
+There are 613 laws and commandments and I have only found one about having sex before marriage,

 Before I drive home my theory, which is just that, a theory.
 I want to point out another strange rule that appears involving divorce.
 The confusion comes from the English definition for fornication.

 “But I say unto you, That whosoever shall put away his wife, saving for the cause of fornication, causeth her to commit adultery: and whosoever shall marry her that is divorced committeth adultery.” – Matthew 5:32

 That makes absolutely no sense at all.
 If she has already committed fornication how can her husband cause her to commit adultery by getting a divorce?
 If she was having sex outside of marriage it would be referred to as adultery and not fornication.
 That means that fornication must mean something different.
 Let’s look at the OT law for idol worship vs. adultery.